 We’ve shared how important it is to properly implement technology in order to realize the full organizational impact of new systems on your firm.
-The industry agrees—deal technology tools help firms gain visibility and improve the investor experience.
+The industry agrees— deal flow management tools help firms gain visibility and improve the investor experience.

 But anyone who’s ever been involved in the process knows that there are real challenges to implementing systems and managing change in order to get full value out of technology, including tools designed for alternative investments.

-Which of the following actions have you taken to mitigate margin erosion of your management company?
+Which of the following actions have you taken to mitigate margin erosion of your deal flow management company?

 In fact, it has been our experience that barriers like change management challenges, achieving a high user adoption rate, and providing adequate initial and ongoing training can be daunting and have the potential to derail projects.